Sibakumarpanda/SystemVerilog_Constraint_Coding_by_Siba/README.md

 # 3. WAC to generate random even numbers in range of 1-100 which are multiples of 4
 # 4. WAC to generate random odd numbers in range of 1-100 which are multiples of 5
 # 5. Questions on generating value for specific bits in a random data
      (a).
-WAC to generate 32-bit variable with exactly 16 consecutive 1's ,starting from random place. with using $countones (b). ⁠WAC to generate 32-bit variable with exactly 16 consecutive 1's, starting from LSB position .  with using $countones
-     (⁠c).
-WAC to generate 32-bit variable with exactly 16 consecutive 1's,starting from MSB position .- with using $countones
-     (d).
-WAC to generate 32-bit variable with exactly 16 consecutive 1's ,starting from random place. without using $countones
+WAC to generate 32-bit variable with exactly 16 consecutive 1's ,starting from random place with using $countones (b). ⁠WAC to generate 32-bit variable with exactly 16 consecutive 1's, starting from LSB position with using $countones (⁠c).
+WAC to generate 32-bit variable with exactly 16 consecutive 1's,starting from MSB position  with using $countones (d).
+WAC to generate 32-bit variable with exactly 16 consecutive 1's ,starting from random place without using $countones
      (e).
-WAC to generate 32-bit variable with exactly 16 consecutive 1's, starting from LSB position .  without using $countones
+WAC to generate 32-bit variable with exactly 16 consecutive 1's, starting from LSB position without using $countones
      (f).
-WAC to generate 32-bit variable with exactly 16 consecutive 1's,starting from MSB position .- without using $countones
+WAC to generate 32-bit variable with exactly 16 consecutive 1's,starting from MSB position  without using $countones
      (⁠g).
-WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's ,starting from random place. with using $countones
+WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's ,starting from random place with using $countones
      (h).
-WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's, starting from LSB position .  with using $countones
+WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's, starting from LSB position with using $countones
      (i).
-WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's,starting from MSB position .- with using $countones
+WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's,starting from MSB position with using $countones
      (j).
-WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's ,starting from random place. without using $countones
+WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's ,starting from random place without using $countones
      (k).
-WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's, starting from LSB position .  without using $countones
+WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's, starting from LSB position without using $countones
      (l).
-WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's,starting from MSB position .- without using $countones
+WAC to generate 32-bit variable with exactly 16 Non-consecutive 1's,starting from MSB position without using $countones
 # 6. (a).WAC to generate 32-bit variable with exactly 12 non-consecutive 1's
 # 6. (b).WAC to generate 32-bit variable with exactly 12 consecutive 1's
 # 7. WAC to generate 62-bit variable with specific bit patterns (Ex: requirement is to have 31 consecutive 1's followed by 15 consecutive 0's followed by rest to be random values )